Calouste Gulbenkian Museum: Collection

+Gulbenkian's Centro de Arte Moderna (CAM) also actively commissions and collects works to add to its holdings, today numbering 12,000 pieces.

 History

 Vasco Maria Eugénio de Almeida acquired part of the Parque de Santa Gertrudes, in April 1957, for the construction of the Foundation buildings and public/private park.
 Two years later, a competition was launched for a project to construct the organization's headquarters.
 It was eventually won by the team that included architects Alberto J. Pessoa, Pedro Cid and Ruy Jervis d'Athouguia (1917-2006), in addition to the landscaping architects António Viana Barreto and Gonçalo Ribeiro Telles, who were responsible for designing the park surrounding the building.
 Later, Francisco Caetano Keil do Amaral was added to the team, as a consultant, and Frederico Henrique George joined the team working on the building.

 In December 1961, the anterior project of the park was begun, while work on the earthworks and retaining walls beginning the following year.
 A sculpture panel was installed in the headquarters building by architect Artur Rosa in 1962.
 By 1967, the interior finishing were adjudicated, with the project concluded in 1968.
 On 2 October 1969, the buildings and gardens were inaugurated.

 The 12th International Federation of Landscaping Architects Congress was held in September 1970 on the grounds of the Gulbenkian Foundation.
 In 1975, the property was distinguished with the Valmor Prize.

+After 21 years of acquisitions, more than three years of construction and a lively controversy generated by conservationists, Gulbenkian's Centro de Arte Moderna (CAM) was opened in 1983 as Portugal's first museum of modern art.
+In 2024, CAM re-opened after a €58 million redevelopment.